Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Methods

 \subsection{Super-resolution reconstruction with adaptive sampling}

-In this study, we will also unify the present 2D-3D convolutional neural network with the super-resolution analysis.
-More concretely, a machine learning model ${\cal G}$, which is distinct against the model for three-dimensional reconstruction ${\cal F}$, is utilized to reconstruct two-dimensional high-resolution sections ${\bm q}_{\rm 2D,HR}$ from their two-dimensional low-resolution counterparts ${\bm q}_{\rm 2D,LR}$.
-The super-resolved two-dimensional sections ${\bm q}_{\rm 2D,HR}$ are then fed into the model for three-dimensional reconstruction ${\cal F}$.
-The procedure can be mathematically expressed as
+The current study also examines a combination of the present 2D-3D CNN and super-resolution analysis.
+A machine learning model ${\cal G}$, which is distinct against the model for three-dimensional reconstruction ${\cal F}$, is utilized to reconstruct two-dimensional high-resolution sections ${\bm q}_{\rm 2D}^{\rm{HR}}$ from their two-dimensional low-resolution data ${\bm q}_{\rm 2D}^{\rm{LR}}$.
+The super-resolved two-dimensional sections ${\bm q}_{\rm 2D}^{\rm{HR}}$ are then fed into the model for three-dimensional reconstruction ${\cal F}$.
+The procedure can be expressed as

 where ${\bm w}_{\cal G}$ denotes the weights inside the super-resolution model ${\cal G}$.
-This idea enables us to achieve much better data compression than cases without utilizing the super resolution because we need to save only two-dimensional low-resolution data.
+This idea promotes more intense data compression than cases without utilizing super-resolution reconstruction.

-To perform the super-resolution analysis, low-resolution data must be prepared for a training phase.
-They are usually generated through pooling operations which extracts a representative value (max/average) from an arbitrary area~\cite{FFT2019a}.
-With this pooling operations, the fluid data can be downsampled uniformly over the field.
-Although this is a simple and fast method to prepare low-resolution data, this may be an inefficient manner for some regions because the complexity varies in space.
-Therefore, in this study, we focus on the spatial standard deviation in each arbitrary sub-domain to determine the local degree of downsampling by accounting for the `importance' of the data into a pooling process so as to make low-resolution data efficiently, referred to as {\it adaptive sampling}.
+To perform the super-resolution analysis, low-resolution data are prepared for the training phase.
+They are usually generated through pooling operations which extract a representative value (max/average) from an arbitrary area~\cite{FFT2019a}.
+With these pooling operations, the data can be downsampled uniformly over the field.
+Although this is a simple and fast method to prepare low-resolution data, it is inefficient for some regions because the complexity largely varies in space.
+To prepare low-resolution data efficiently, this study focuses on the spatial standard deviation in each arbitrary sub-domain to determine the local degree of downsampling by accounting for the `importance' of the data in a pooling process, referred to as {\it adaptive sampling}.